 Avoiding strain during the day.
 That includes how you sit or stand, just as much as what you’re lifting.

 The simplest action like washing dishes can lead to massive lower back strain.
 Make sure when you’re standing and working at a table or basin, that your toes are allowed to go far enough under the structure and keep your spine aligned.
-Otherwise you’ll be leaning forward ever so slightly which is just what your lower back muscles hate.
+Otherwise, you’ll be leaning forward ever so slightly which is just what your lower back muscles hate.

 When sitting, try to have your seat at just the right height, allowing your thighs to be at a 90% angle to your calves.
-Sliding down into your chair is another way you’ll pile on added strain in your lower back
+Sliding down into your chair is another way you’ll pile on the added strain in your lower back